paraspell/xcm-api/README.md

 API is now deployed on the live server and accessible on the following link: https://api.lightspell.xyz/

 ## Introduction
-Our team focuses on the unification of cross-chain communication in the Polkadot and Kusama ecosystems for a while now.
+Our team has focused on the unification of cross-chain communication in the Polkadot and Kusama ecosystems for a while now.
 Our latest and flagship addition is XCM API also known as LightSpell⚡️.
 This tool allows you to implement cross-chain interoperability into your application within moments.

 **Reasons to use XCM API for interoperability integration into your application:**
 - XCM API handles complex logic and you are only required to provide basic details to create calls (Junctions and other complex details are auto-filled for you)